 What?!
 A grilling blog with a baking recipe?
 Alright, calm down.
-If you have any interest in baking I suggest trying this recipe so keep on reading.
-If you don't, feel free to look at the nice photos of my rolls below and then go check out these huge steaks!
+If you are looking for a high quality homemade roll recipe you have found it.
+If you don't care about rolls then please feel free to go check out these huge steaks!

-Mrs. Grilling24x7's grandmother handed down a fantastic batter roll recipe.
-I've spent the last few years trying to master the recipe and I finally have it down.
+The following recipe came from Mrs. Grilling24x7's grandmother.
+She handed down a fantastic family batter roll recipe.
+I've spent the last few years trying to master the recipe and I think finally have it down.
 This recipe has stolen the show at many Thanksgiving and Easter dinners.
 It is a light and fluffy roll with a nice butter flavor.
-If you are going to spend the time to grill or fry a turkey for Thanksgiving or another holiday it's wise to also serve a really amazing roll recipe.
+If you are going to spend the time to grill or fry a turkey for Thanksgiving or another holiday it's wise to also serve a really amazing roll as a side.
 The store bought rolls just aren't good enough!

 3/4 cup milk